6433 Hollywood Blvd. Los Angeles, CA 90028

 A fun photo to get: looking at some original drapery fabric on the railing across the upstage side of the pit lift.
 Photo: Bill Counter - 2012

 Under the lift at center -- looking at the controller on the pit front wall.
+This area seems to have become a favorite storage area for surplus doors.
 Photo: Bill Counter - 2012

 The mostly intact mechanism for the orchestra pit lift.
-We're under the lift looking toward stage left.
-We're looking at (from left to right) the motor itself, an electric brake, and the gearbox that drives the horizontal axle.
+We're looking toward stage left.
+From left to right it's the motor itself, an electric brake, and the gearbox that drives the horizontal axle.
 Photo: Bill Counter - 2012

 The pit front wall toward looking toward stage right.
 The next concrete pylon over (behind the axle and with a red seat cushion on it) is the location for the organ lift mechanism -- now removed.
 Photo: Bill Counter - 2012